 - Access: Ensure that crisis-affected children are provided with continuous quality learning

-- Equity: Leave no one behind and ensure access is provided to the most vulnerable children, including girls and children with disabilities
+- Equity and Gender Equality: Leave no one behind and ensure access is provided to the most vulnerable children, including girls and children with disabilities

 - Continuity: Ensure children stay in school until they complete their education

 - Protection: Make sure that schools and learning centres offer a safe, protective and healing environment to crisis-affected children

 - Quality: Improve learning outcomes by focusing on curriculum, teachers’ capacities and learning materials